 - Visit the Red Mountain Estate Winery for sunset – Situated on a hill, you can bike there or take a taxi if you plan to imbibe.

-Though Mandalay admittedly fails to live up to the mysticism famously evoked by Rudyard Kipling, it is still a an interesting city to explore for a day.
+Though Mandalay admittedly fails to live up to the mysticism famously evoked by Rudyard Kipling, it is still an interesting city to explore for a day.
 Plus, with cheap AirAsia flights to Bangkok, entering or exiting through Mandalay can save you the trouble of a return trip to Yangon.

 The most popular attraction is the U Bein Bridge, a kilometer-long teak bridge that extends over lily marshes.
-At dusk the bridge is swamped by people coming to view sunset, but it still makes for a great place for to snap interesting photographs (check out 35 of my favorite Myanmar photos here).
+At dusk the bridge is swamped by people coming to view sunset, but it still makes for a great place for to snap interesting photographs (check out 35 of my favorite Myanmar photos).

 Besides the bridge, there are numerous temples and monasteries you can visit.
 Many of these are around famous Mandalay Hill.
-I’ll always remember as the place where I was urinated on by a infant Burmese child whose parents were eager to shoot a photo with a tall foreigner.
+I’ll always remember as the place where I was urinated on by an infant Burmese child whose parents were eager to shoot a photo with a tall foreigner.
 Remarkably, even after the kid peed all over me, all the family wanted to do was make sure they still got the shot!

-Other Myanmar Destinations
+Other Myanmar Backpacker Destinations

-- Myanmar’s beaches – If you like Thailand’s coastline but hate the crowds, then backpacking Myanmar might be right for you.
+- Myanmar’s beaches – If you like Thailand‘s coastline but hate the crowds, then backpacking Myanmar might be right for you.
 Most beaches are still almost completely undeveloped.
-CNN Travel has a good rundown of them here.

 - Mrauk-U – I’ve heard this archaeological zone is like Bagan, only even better.
 It receives far fewer tourists because it is difficult to reach, but the photos certainly look amazing.